 February 10, 2007 - Announces his candidacy for president at an event in Springfield, Illinois.

-February 10, 2008 - Wins his second Grammy Award for Best Spoken Word Album for the audio version of his book, "The Audacity of Hope: Thoughts on Reclaiming the American Dream."
-His competition is former Presidents Bill Clinton and Jimmy Carter.
+February 10, 2008 - Wins his second Grammy Award for Best Spoken Word Album for the audio version of his book, “The Audacity of Hope: Thoughts on Reclaiming the American Dream.”
+Former President Bill Clinton and former President Jimmy Carter also nominated.

 March 18, 2008 - Makes a speech in Philadelphia defending his former pastor, Rev. Jeremiah Wright, who made racially-charged and anti-government comments during sermons.